OpenTermsArchive/contrib-versions/Xing/Terms of Service.md

 *   A price modification provision was explicitly agreed to after 17 March 2014
 *   These GTC including the price modification provision (Section 6.5) are explicitly agreed to from 17 March 2014 (e.g. when taking out Premium membership)._

-_
-This price modification provision (Section 6.5) shall apply without limitation to new customers._
+_This price modification provision (Section 6.5) shall apply without limitation to new customers._

 **6.6 Special provisions regarding the payment methods offered by XING
 Please note: This Section 6.6 will become effective as of 1 May 2014.**
-If case the user opts for a Premium membership as of 1 May 2014, chooses credit card as the applicable payment method, and pays with his MasterCard or Visa Card (not American Express), the following special provisions shall apply:
+In case the user opts for a Premium membership as of 1 May 2014, chooses credit card as the applicable payment method, and pays with his MasterCard or Visa Card (not American Express), the following special provisions shall apply:

 *   Party to the contract are both XING AG and XING S.á r.l. who are jointly and severally liable towards the user.
 This means, inter alia, that the provision of a service by one party fulfils the contractual obligation of the other.
 Events such as contestation, termination or withdrawal of the contract by the user, default or impossibility of performance or any other event listed in Section 425 (2) of the German Civil Code (BGB) will take effect for and against both parties.
 *   XING AG and XING S.á r.l. do not form one company but act for themselves respectively.
 XING AG and XING S.á r.l. exclusively act in their own name vis-à-vis the user unless expressly stated otherwise.
 *   Even though XING AG and XING S.á r.l. are both entitled to claim payment in the full amount from the user, the user is of course only obliged to make such payment once.
-The user must, however, bear in mind that it is not entitled (notwithstanding Section 428 sentence 1 of the German Civil Code) to make payment at its discretion to either XING AG or XING S.á r.l., but that it is required to exclusively make payment to the party demanding payment from it (unreal joint creditors, Section 428 sentence 1 of the German Civil Code).
+The user must, however, bear in mind that they are not entitled (notwithstanding Section 428 sentence 1 of the German Civil Code) to make payment at their discretion to either XING AG or XING S.á r.l., but that they are required to exclusively make payment to the party demanding payment from them (unreal joint creditors, Section 428 sentence 1 of the German Civil Code).
 To this end, the user only needs to follow the instructions on the XING Websites.
-*   The user’s contact person for all questions regarding its membership or the XING Websites is exclusively XING AG.
+*   The user’s contact person for all questions regarding their membership or the XING Websites is exclusively XING AG.
 The contact details can be found on the XING Websites.

-When a user opts for a non-paid membership or chooses to pay for its Premium membership with a payment method other than MasterCard or Visa Card, only XING AG becomes a party to the contract (in this case the name “XING” in these GTC refers exclusively to XING AG).
+When a user opts for a non-paid membership or chooses to pay for their Premium membership with a payment method other than MasterCard or Visa Card, only XING AG becomes a party to the contract (in this case the name “XING” in these GTC refers exclusively to XING AG).
 The special provisions regarding the joint and several liability and joint creditors in case of payment by MasterCard or Visa Card do not apply.
-As soon as the user has chosen a payment method for its Premium membership, it will receive information stating the parties to the contract as well as details as to which party will provide the contractual service.
+As soon as the user has chosen a payment method for their Premium membership, they will receive information stating the parties to the contract as well as details as to which party will provide the contractual service.
 7\.
 Term, termination of contract, sanctions, reimbursement of advance payments

 **General**